Laurel's Heirloom Tomato Plants

 Let's stop awhile to rake away the rocks and weeds,

-Dig into the Earth and dream of a bountiful harvest."
+Dig deep into the Earth and dream of a bountiful harvest."

 In Lycopersicon Veritas. ~ Laurel

 Welcome to the astonishing world of heirloom tomatoes!
 We are your Southern California source for 100 luscious varieties of strictly organically grown heirloom tomato plants, a couple of carefully chosen great-tasting hybrids, plus a fine selection of gardening products for your home garden and for growing in containers and greenhouses.

 My gardening career began in 1954 when I was 4 years old.
-I dropped a pumpkin seed into Grandma's bird bath in Idyllwild, California.
+I dropped a pumpkin seed into Grandma and Grandpa's bird bath in Idyllwild, California.
 It sprouted.
 Ah, germination.
 I swooned.

 Now I'm 65½ and stilled thrilled by watching a seed pop and become a beautiful little plant.
 It grows big and gives us fruit, then the seeds from those fruits give us teeny plants of the same magical variety again and again and they grow and grow, year after year.
 This is the miracle of germination.

 I now grow and ship about 30,000 plants all over the country every year, year round, to all 50 states and Puerto Rico, tambien.